davidclough/node/_documents/javascript-guide/javascript-guide.md

 This link, not just restricted to constructor functions, is old but gives you an indiction of the idea that "encapsulation is good but we have to bear in mind the efficiency of the code as well": [Stop Nesting Functions!
 (But Not All of Them)](https://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315)

 #### <a name="language-objects-richer-properties"></a>Richer Properties
 You may think that properties are just simple name-value pairs.
-However, each property does actually a descriptor which specifies some attributes about it.
+However, each property does actually have a descriptor which specifies some attributes about it.
 There are three prominent attributes:

   * `writable` - can the property be written to after it has been initialised?
 The default is `true`.
   * `enumerable` - (1) will the property appear when you enumerate through all an object's properties, (2) if you serialise to JSON, will this property be serialised, e.g. using JSON.stringify().
 The default value for this property is `true`.